rbavery/cv/README.md

 # Academic CV

-This repo contains my academic CV, available as a [PDF](cv-gboeing.pdf).
-It generally conforms to Karen Kelsky's guidelines, with some tweaks for clearer information presentation and nicer typography.
+This repo contains my academic CV, available as a [PDF](cv-ravery.pdf).
+It is adapted from Geoff Boing's cv template.